NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 Facets represent properties of the data that can be used for filtering.
 The facets panel on the left allows users to filter the cases and files presented in the tabs on the right.

-The facets panel is divided into two tabs, with the Files tab containing facets pertaining to data files and experimental strategies, while the Cases tab containing facets pertaining to the cases and biospecimen information.
+The facets panel is divided into two tabs, with the `Files` tab containing facets pertaining to data files and experimental strategies, while the `Cases` tab containing facets pertaining to the cases and biospecimen information.
 Users can apply filters in both tabs simultaneously.
 The applied filters will be displayed in the banner above the tabs on the right, with the option to open the filter in [Advanced Search](Advanced_Search.md) to further refine the query.

-The [Getting Started](Getting_Started.md#facet-filters) section provides instructions on using facet filters.
-In the following example, a filter from the Cases tab ("primary site") and filters from the Files tab ("data category", "experimental strategy") are both applied:

 [![Facet Filters Applied in Data View](images/data-view-with-facet-filters-applied_v2.png)](images/data-view-with-facet-filters-applied_v2.png "Click to see the full image.")